Hair Loss Treatments

-- Scalp conditions, including psoriasis, seborrheic dermatitis, tinea capitis and folliculitis.
+- Scalp conditions, including psoriasis, seborrheic dermatitis, and folliculitis.

-- Trauma, including traction alopecia resulting from certain hair styles that cause trauma to the hair follicles and trichotillomania resulting from repetitive pulling and breaking of one’s own hair.
+- Trauma, including traction alopecia resulting from certain hair styles that cause trauma to the hair follicles, and trichotillomania, or repetitive pulling and breaking of one’s own hair.

 Who is a candidate for hair replacement?